 Have you ever had an employer who didn’t offer some sort of on-the-job training or basic orientation?
 Probably not.
 And if you did, you probably didn’t stick around long!

-- An Accelerated Program for Six-Figure Copywriting, an online course from American Writers & Artists, Inc.
+- Accelerated Program for Six-Figure Copywriting by American Writers & Artists, Inc. (course)

 3. Make Yourself Known